-The grill pan and trivet should be washed in hot soapy water.
+Wash the grill pan and trivet washed in hot soapy water.
+Alternatively, wash the grill pan in a dishwasher.

 After grilling meats or any foods that soil, leave to soak for a few minutes in the sink immediately after use.
-Stubborn particles may be removed from the trivet by using a nylon brush
+Stubborn particles may be removed from the grid by using a nylon brush.